jzawalska/moviesRestApi/README.md

 - getting a list of all movies
 - adding a movie
 - adding details to existing movie
-- getting details of selected movie
+- getting details of the selected movie

 ```URL:``` http://localhost:8080/movies